 Make a Difference Day and Martin Luther King Jr. Day

-What: Our fall semester all-campus community service day, as part of a national day of service.
+What: Our all-campus community service days, as part of a national day of service.
 For Make a Difference Day (MADD), first-year student teams work with community organizations to organize fun, one-time, hands-on group service projects in Marietta and surrounding areas—options include building, gardening, landscaping, working with youth, community outreach, and more.
 Similar projects are involvded in MLKJ Day of Service, both on and off- campus and this day is organized by the Offices of Civic Engagement and Diversity and Inclusion.

 Why: If you did service in the past, want to start doing service, want to do a project with a group of friends, are looking for a chance to meet new friends, need service hours for a class or organization, or want to learn more about the Marietta Community.

 Alternative Breaks: Fall Break, Spring Break, and Weekend Programs